asael697/nortsTest/README.md

 -   `normal.test`: for normal distribution check in time series and random samples.
 The tests presented above can be chosen for stationary time series.
-For random samples (*independent data*), the Anderson & Darling, Shapiro & Wilks, and Jarque-Bera tests are available with the normality option parameter.
+For random samples (*independent data*), the Anderson & Darling, Shapiro & Wilk's, and Jarque-Bera tests are available with the normality option parameter.

 For visual diagnostic, we offer ggplot2 methods for numeric and